 "Children are less likely to engage in problem behavior when they know what to do, how to do it, and what is expected." ~ Hemmeter, M.L., Ostrosky, M., & Fox, L. (2006).
-Social and emotional foundations for early learning: A conceptual model for intervention.
+Social and emotional foundations for early learning : A conceptual model for intervention.
 School Psychology Review, 35 (4), 583-601.

-Children may display certain behaviors as a means of communication and to assist them in understanding the worldaround them.
+Children may display certain behaviors as a means of communication and to assist them in understanding the world around them.
 Behaviors can communicate a need, such as

-- To protect from an overwhelming situation - To intensify sensory input to a level they can feel - To reduce sensory input so they can function, - To meet the individual's needs or wants - To organize or make sense of their environment 60
+- To protect from an overwhelming situation - To intensify sensory input to a level they can feel - To reduce sensory input so they can function, - To meet the individual's needs or wants - To organize or make sense of their environment

-Motivation/ Cause Description of Behavior Strategies to Change Behavior Sensory (always consider Child is using behavior to get or Deep pressure input, squish games, whether the child is physically avoid sensory input tickle games, sensory play, swinging, able to perform task) jumping, lotion, soft music, dim lights Escape Child is avoiding an "undesired" Visual cues (break boards, schedules), list or difficult task expectations, timer, alternate with motivating activity Attention Child is using behavior to get Social stories, role plays, provide visual attention of peer or adult cues, cartoon drawings Communication (Always Child is replacing behavior for Provide visual prompts and choices, consider a child's ability to words to make request and/ or social stories, cartoon drawings, verbal process information tell another person something. prompts Misunderstanding of expectations
+Motivation/ Cause Description of Behavior Strategies to Change Behavior Sensory (always consider whether the child is physically able to perform task) Child is using behavior to get or avoid sensory input Deep pressure input, squish games, tickle games, sensory play, swinging, jumping, lotion, soft music, dim lights Escape Child is avoiding an "undesired" or difficult task Visual cues (break boards, schedules), list expectations, timer, alternate with motivating activity Attention Child is using behavior to get attention of peer or adult Social stories, role plays, provide visual cues, cartoon drawings Communication (Always consider a child's ability to process information Child is replacing behavior for words to make request and/ or tell another person something.
+Misunderstanding of expectations Provide visual prompts and choices, social stories, cartoon drawings, verbal prompts

 Participant Activity - Discuss: What might be the triggers for this behavior?
-What might be the motivator for the childto display the behavior?
+What might be the motivator for the child to display the behavior?
 What might they be trying to communicate?
 What are some strategies you can try to intervene?
 What are your expectations of this child based on their age?